Klagarge/BachelorThesis-OTSecurity/02-main/05-replay.typ

 In read-raw mode, the #gls("flipper") needs to be configured to operate at 868.95 MHz for the #gls("wmbus") system.
 The modulation is set to `FM476`, which corresponds to frequency modulation with a 47.6 kHz deviation.
 Based on the documentation, the Flipper should ideally detect the specific type of frequency modulation used by the signal.

 == Modulation FSK vs GFSK
 Initial attempts at replaying the signal were unsatisfactory.
 While the #gls("flipper") successfully detected and recorded a signal, the replayed signal was received by the RC1180 but not understood.
 This indicated that the #gls("flipper") was not correctly recording or replaying the signal.
-To diagnose the issue, the wireless signal was analyzed using an Agilent spectrum analyzer.
+To diagnose the issue, the wireless signal was analysed using an Agilent spectrum analyser.
 Although the measurements were not conducted to obtain precise quantitative results, they provided a qualitative understanding of the signal.

 A measurement of the original signal emitted by the #gls("wmbus") transceiver is shown in @fig:wmbus-spectrum.
-The signal is centered around 868.95 MHz with a 50 kHz bandwidth and uses #gls("2gfsk", long: true) modulation.
+The signal is centred around 868.95 MHz with a 50 kHz bandwidth and uses #gls("2gfsk", long: true) modulation.

-In contrast, the signal replayed by the #gls("flipper"), shown in @fig:wmbus-spectrum-flipper, also centers around 868.95 MHz with a 47,6 kHz bandwidth, but the modulation appears to be #gls("2fsk", long: true) rather than #gls("2gfsk").
+In contrast, the signal replayed by the #gls("flipper"), shown in @fig:wmbus-spectrum-flipper, also centres around 868.95 MHz with a 47,6 kHz bandwidth, but the modulation appears to be #gls("2fsk", long: true) rather than #gls("2gfsk").
 This difference in modulation explains why the RC1180 does not recognize the replayed signal.

 #table(
   columns: (1fr, 1fr),